Best Beaches in West Maui Top Guide 2025

 Napili Bay is great for families.
 Its crescent shape creates a fantastic beachfront with a sandy entrance that deepens quickly, perfect for a refreshing swim.

-It is also great for snorkeling when the surf is calm, although visibility may diminish when the surf is up.
+It’s also great for snorkeling when the surf is calm, although visibility may decrease when the waves are high.
 The reef lies further from the shore, where sea turtles are a common sight.

 Parking can be a bit limited, so it’s wise to arrive early.

 One of my favorite aspects of Napili Bay is the convenience.
-Nearby resorts offer bathrooms and restaurants, and stores are nearby.
+Nearby resorts offer bathrooms, restaurants, and stores.

 If you plan to bring a picnic, a grocery store is on the main highway.
 Try the nearby Napili Market for the poke- it’s the best you can find in West Maui.
 Despite the occasional rough surf, the rich marine life and convenience make Napili Bay a must-visit for families.